IMPOSBLWER/Full-Documentation-SnappyRoads-/README.md

 name CollisionPreset - You can change this variable by calling it "BlockAll" or delete this variable , but fix blueprints:

 Select BlockAll

+WARNING This variable is responsible for the collision of the road.
+If in function AddCapMesh put "BlockAll" and in function AddRoadsSegments put "OverlapAll" then roads will not join among themselves

 ![SCREENSHOT](ScreenshotSplineAddMeshCap.jpg)
 ![SCREENSHOT](ScreenshotSplineAddRoadsSeg.jpg)